Nivalyx/osu-wiki/wiki/Tournaments/OIT/2025/en.md

 #### Qualifier rules

 1. Each player will have to sign up to one of the Qualifier lobbies that have been scheduled and prepared by the tournament management in advance.
-2. In the lobby, all players will have to consecutively play all of the eleven Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> NM4 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2 -> DT3.
+2. In the lobby, all players will have to consecutively play all of the twelve Qualifier beatmaps in the order of NM1 -> NM2 -> NM3 -> NM4 -> NM5 -> HD1 -> HD2 -> HR1 -> HR2 -> DT1 -> DT2 -> DT3.
 3. Players **are not allowed** to ban any beatmaps in the Qualifiers.
 4. Players **are not allowed** to join (or register for) more than one Qualifier lobby.
 5. Based on their performance in the Qualifier, players will be ranked based on their **Z-sum value** (which is the sum of Z-scores across all eleven Qualifier beatmaps fitted to a standard normal cumulative distribution function).
 A brief explanation on the concept of Z-sum and Z-score can be found [here](http://www.statisticshowto.com/probability-and-statistics/z-score/).